uComponents/ucomponents.github.com/umapper/index.md

 since_version: 5.1.0
 ---

-uMapper lets .NET developers map nodes to strongly typed objects with minimal configuration.
-It does its best to map the properties of a node to an object by name, but features a fluent interface for manual configuration in the much the same way AutoMapper does.
+uMapper lets .NET developers map & query nodes as strongly typed objects with minimal configuration.
+It does its best to map the properties and relationships of a node to an object by name, but features a fluent interface for manual configuration in the much the same way AutoMapper does.

 I've put together an [example project](https://bitbucket.org/JamesDiacono/umapperexample/src) with Umbraco 4.9.0 which shows example usage of uMapper.
-The username and password to the Umbraco back office are both "admin".
+A SQLCE database is included as a file, and the username and password for the Umbraco back office are both "admin".

 ## Usage (minimal configuration) ##
 1. Add a reference to uComponents.Mapping.dll in your web project (this should already be added if you used NuGet to install uComponents).